welaika/wordless/rtfm/source/_pages/install.rst

 #.
 Install global packages from NPM: ``npm install -g foreman yarn`` [1]_ [2]_
    (you already have node on your development machine, haven't you?)
 #.
 WordPress installed and configured as per `official documentation`_
 #.
 Install MailHog_.
-On MacOS is as simple
+On MacOS this is as simple
    as ``brew install mailhog``.
 Wordless will do the rest.

 .. _official documentation: https://codex.wordpress.org/Installing_WordPress
 .. _MailHog: https://github.com/mailhog/MailHog

 .. note::
-    We don't know if you have a local apache {M,L,W}AMPP or whatever in order to do the official installation process.
-Keep in mind that Wordless flow do not need any external web server, since it will use `wp server`_ command to serve your wordpress.
+    We don't know if you have a local apache {M,L,W}AMPP instance or whatever in order to perform the official installation process.
+Keep in mind that Wordless's flow does not need any external web server, since it will use the `wp server`_ command to serve your wordpress.

 .. _wp server: https://developer.wordpress.org/cli/commands/server/